The Long Discourses

 Notes

 - This is sūtra no. 6 of the Dīrgha Āgama (T1.1.39a21-42b19).
-It’s direct parallels are DN 26 and MĀ 70. [back]
+Its direct parallels are DN 26 and MĀ 70. [back]

 - Magadha … Mātulā.
 C. 摩羅醯搜 … 摩樓, MCh. mua-la-xiei-sieu … mua-leu.
 It’s not entirely clear what the original Indic place names were here, so I’ve adopted the Pali equivalents for the time being.
 It seems likely DĀ’s terms had the same meaning but differed in pronunciation. [back]

 - light … burn.
 C. 熾燃.
 Presumably, the original was equivalent to S. dīpa, which can mean a lamp, to light (a torch or lamp), or to set fire to something, whereas S. dvīpa means “island.”
 In Pali, dīpa is ambiguous, meaning either “lamp” or “island.”
 The language DĀ was translated from may have also been ambiguous, but the translator’s tradition preferred this reading instead of “island.”
-This reading is less clear that MĀ 70, which reads “light the Dharma lamp” (然法燈).
-Both Chinese translations of this sutra disagree with Pali and later extant sources that read “island” instead.
+This reading is less clear than MĀ 70, which reads “light the Dharma lamp” (然法燈).
+Both Chinese translations of this sutra disagree with both Pali and later extant sources that read “island” instead.
 It’s notable also that the expression in MĀ 70 uses the same Chinese term very similar to the translation of “Dīpaṃkara” (然燈). [back]

 - Dṛdhasamādāna.
 C. 堅固念, P. Daḷhanemi.
 The Sarvastivada version (MĀ 70) also translates this king’s name as C. 堅念.
 Both agree with P. Daḷha- (“Solid”) but not -nemi (“wheel rim”).
 I’ve tentatively guessed Dṛdhasamādāna (“Firm Resolve”) as a likely S. equivalent until I find an attestation in S. sources. [back]